 Contact the In Home Services Manager at 931-528-1127 for more information.

-Substance Abuse Solutions (SAS) works with individuals from entry into the program to stability in life.
-SAS will work with an individual for up to two years while in the program to help them get their life back from what substance abuse stole from them.
+UC Recovery works with individuals from entry into the program to stability in life.
+Our team will work with an individual for up to two years while in the program to help them get their life back from what substance abuse stole from them.

-For more information visit the Substance Abuse Solutions page or contact your local county office
+For more information visit the UC Recovery page or contact your local county office.